fivequarters/fusebit.io/src/_blog/_posts/google-calendar-webhooks.md

 posts_related: ['run-nodejs-from-google-sheets', 'google-form-webhooks-nodejs']
 ---

-There is a high chance you have a meeting booked right now using Google Calendar, and that’s not a surprise - millions of people use it every day to organize their events.
-As a result of this popularity, there's hundreds of use cases we can think of, leveraging the Google Calendar API webhook infrastructure, to help make life a little easier for teams.
+There is a high chance you have a meeting booked right now using Google Calendar, and that's not a surprise - millions of people use it every day to organize their events.
+As a result of this popularity, we can think of hundreds of use cases leveraging the Google Calendar API webhook infrastructure to help make life easier for teams.

 ## Use cases